 Moreover, you will realize that you won’t wear all the clothes you thought you would.

-3. Ask the Locals What To Use against Mosquitos
+3. Ask Locals What To Use against Mosquitoes

 Therefore, my best advice is not to bring any with you.

-Instead, upon arrival, ask the locals what they use against mosquitos and buy the same.
+Instead, upon arrival, ask the locals what they use against mosquitoes and buy the same.
 Locals know best what works and their alternatives are usually much healthier.

 If you found this Sri Lanka Packing List helpful, let me know!
 I would love to receive some feedback from you.